sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 *Just like the traditional SDLC is not a one-time process, the Secure-SDLC is also a continuous process*.
 Therefore, security testing should also be integrated into the *Continuous Integration* framework as well.

 Currently, most companies solely do *penetration testing* which tests the entire application at the very end of the SDLC.
 The problem with penetration testing is that it tests the application as a whole, and does not stress-test each individual component.
-When security is not an integral part of the design phase, the vulnerabilities discovered in the penetration testing phase are patched in an ad-hoc manner that increase the risk of them falling apart after deployment.
+When security is not an integral part of the design phase, the vulnerabilities discovered in the penetration testing phase are patched in an ad-hoc manner that increase the risk of them falling apart after deployment (*e.g. refer to the Signal app's desktop version*).